-For five years in a row, KBS staff have participated in a creative way to liven up generous holiday spirits.
+For six years in a row, KBS staff have participated in a creative way to liven up generous holiday spirits.
 Named “12 Cans of Christmas,” this company program rewards employees’ foodbank contributions with additional vacation time during the holidays.
-This year, the program generated $3,590 and more than 200 pounds of food for the Central Virginia Food Bank.
+This year, the program generated $4,500 and two large boxes of food for the Central Virginia Food Bank.

 During the first two weeks of December, KBS staff have been bringing non-perishable food items to the office to be donated to the Central Virginia Food Bank.
 Others have chosen to skip the grocery stores and open their wallets with a cash donation to the food bank.

 A donation of 12 cans or $10 qualifies employees for an extra hour of vacation time during the holiday season.
 A donation of 24 cans or $20 earns an extra two hours.